futuresystems-courses/465-rahulbindra/VisualizationProject/README.md

     module load openstack

     source ~/.cloudmesh/clouds/india/juno/openrc.sh

+4. Execute the following commands to link an external IP (IP_External) to the VM

+    nova floating-ip-create ext-net

+    nova floating-ip-associate <VMName> <IPFromPreviousCommand>

-4. Copy the resources from project repository using the following command git clone https://github.com/futuresystems/465-rahulbindra
+5. Copy the resources from project repository using the following command git clone https://github.com/futuresystems/465-rahulbindra
-5. Navigate to /465-rahulbindra/VisualizationProject/FuturesystemsArtifacts
+6. Navigate to /465-rahulbindra/VisualizationProject/FuturesystemsArtifacts

-6. Edit inventory.txt to add the actual internal IP instead of IP_Internal (in the file)
+7. Edit inventory.txt to add the actual internal IP instead of IP_Internal (in the file)

-7. Log in to virtual env using source command
+8. Log in to virtual env using source command

-8. Install ansible and upgrade pip using the following commands pip install ansible
+9. Install ansible and upgrade pip using the following commands pip install ansible

     pip install --upgrade pip

-9. Execute following commands to add identity for ssh access eval $(ssh-agent -s)
+10. Execute following commands to add identity for ssh access

+        eval $(ssh-agent -s)

         ssh-add ~/.ssh/id_rsa

-10. Set up the environment on VM by installing software pre-requisites using the following command ansible-playbook -i inventory.txt -c ssh VMSetup.yaml
+11. Set up the environment on VM by installing software pre-requisites using the following command ansible-playbook -i inventory.txt -c ssh VMSetup.yaml

-11. Install Mongo DB on VM and load data using the following command ansible-playbook -i inventory.txt -c ssh mongo.yaml
+12. Install Mongo DB on VM and load data using the following command ansible-playbook -i inventory.txt -c ssh mongo.yaml

-12. Login to virtual machine using the following command ssh ubuntu@IP_Internal
+13. Login to virtual machine using the following command ssh ubuntu@IP_Internal

-13. Log in to virtual environment already set up using the following command source ~/ENV/bin/activate
+14. Log in to virtual environment already set up using the following command source ~/ENV/bin/activate

-14. Navigate to /465-rahulbindra/VisualizationProject/
+15. Navigate to /465-rahulbindra/VisualizationProject/

-15. Edit app.py to add the actual internal IP instead of IP_Internal (in the file)
+16. Edit app.py to add the actual internal IP instead of IP_Internal (in the file)

-16. Execute the following command to run the application sudo python app.py
+17. Execute the following command to run the application sudo python app.py

+        If you face Flask module error, execute 'sudo pip install Flask'

-17. Go to browser and type the following url <IP_External>:5000
+18. Go to browser and type the following url <IP_External>:5000
-        Note: Use the IP_External from point 1 above
+        Note: Use the IP_External from point 4 above

-18. After VM use type exit to go back to FutureSystems (Putty)
+19. After VM use type exit to go back to FutureSystems (Putty)

-19. Execute the following command to delete the VM nova delete <VMName>
+20. Execute the following command to delete the VM nova delete <VMName>